EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     userName
 ```

-Instead of parentheses to delimit function arguments, we use Scala’s newer “colon plus indent” syntax.
+Instead of parentheses to delimit function arguments, we use Scala’s newer “colon plus indent” (*significant indentation*) syntax.
 Here, `saveUser` is the function and `userName` is the single argument to that function.

 `effect0` is a value containing the code that produces the Effect.
 Note that defining `effect0` does not execute that code, it only holds it so it can be run at some later time.
-This is an example of *deferred execution*, which was described in the Introduction.
+This is an example of *deferred execution*, described in the Introduction.
-By deferring the execution of an Effect, we are able to add functionality to that effect.
+By deferring the execution of an Effect, we can add functionality to that effect.

 Effects can be:
 - Run as "main" programs